cplusplus/CWG/wording-guidelines.md

 formulation does not preclude that the ODR also prohibits A, B, C beyond X.

-Footnotes present anicillary information, establishing context beyond the C++ Standard, such as trademark hints.
+Footnotes present ancillary information, establishing context beyond the C++ Standard, such as trademark hints.
 They should appear rarely.

 Add examples to the Working Draft text.
 Do not spend more than one